S4RMI618/S4RMI618/README.md

 ﻿### Hi there, my name is Hugo Sarmiento 👋

-I'm a Front-end developer || HTML, CSS, Javascript, REACT JS
+I'm a Web Developer || HTML, CSS, Javascript, React JS, Laravel

 ### About me

-- 🌱 I’m currently learning **React JS**
+- 🌱 I’m currently learning **LARAVEL FRAMEWORK**

 - 👨‍💻 All of my projects are available at [My Portfolio](https://S4RMI618.github.io)